 Here’s another insanely easy breakfast prep that you’re going to love.
 Plus, you get to use one of your cute new Mason jars!

-These are super-satisfying and easy to to do the night before.
+These are super-satisfying and easy to make the night before!

 Dr. Fuhrman calls this the soup and salad diet.
 And it can be that simple (and effective).

 Now, I’m not advocating you eat the same soup at every meal.
 There are lots of easy, yummy recipes you are going to add in there.
 But, spaced out over the week, a pot of soup is going to take you a long way.